kyma-incubator/connector-tools/qualtrics-webhook-registration/README.md

 ## Local Test

-The hostname of the standard Event Gateway is determined using Kubernetes service Dicovery based on labels.
+The hostname of the standard Event Gateway is determined using Kubernetes service discovery based on labels.
 Hence a cluster internal url is going to be resolved.
 To enable local testing, the service needs to be made available prior to testing using a port forward:

 ```
+export QUALTRICS_APPNAME=<application-name>
-export QUALTRICS_SVC=$(kubectl get svc -n kyma-integration -l application=<application-name>,heritage=Tiller-event-service -o jsonpath="{range .items[*]}{@.metadata.name}{end}")
+export QUALTRICS_SVC=$(kubectl get svc -n kyma-integration -l application=$QUALTRICS_APPNAME,heritage=Tiller-event-service -o jsonpath="{range .items[*]}{@.metadata.name}{end}")
-kubectl port-forward -n kyma-integration svc/QUALTRICS_SVC 8081
+kubectl port-forward -n kyma-integration svc/$QUALTRICS_SVC 8081
 ```

 Now this needs to be mapped to the "right hostname".
-To do that, put the output of `echo "127.0.0.1     http://$QUALTRICS_SVC.kyma-integration.svc.cluster.local"` into your `/etc/hosts` file.
+To do that, put the output of `echo "127.0.0.1     $QUALTRICS_SVC.kyma-integration.svc.cluster.local"` into your `/etc/hosts` file.

 Now you can run